dalequark/daleonai/_posts/2021-05-06-transformers-explained-understand-the-model-behind-gpt-3-bert-t5-and-more.md

 #### What Can Transformers Do?

 One of the most popular Transformer-based models is called BERT, short for "Bidirectional Encoder Representations from Transformers."
-It was introduced by researchers at Google around the time I joined the company, in 2018, and soon made its way into almost every NLP project.
+It was introduced by researchers at Google around the time I joined the company, in 2018, and soon made its way into almost every NLP project--including [Google Search](https://blog.google/products/search/search-language-understanding-bert/).

 BERT refers not just a model architecture but to a trained model itself, which you can download and use for free [here](https://github.com/google-research/bert).
 It was trained by Google researchers on a massive text corpus and has become something of a general-purpose pocket knife for NLP.
 It can be extended solve a bunch of different tasks, like: